 Epsom salt is hygroscopic, which means it absorbs moisture from the air.
 If placed on the skin, it will also tend to draw out moisture from the skin.
-This might theoretically be a plus for people with pustular acne, as topical Epsom salt may help to dry out the acne lesions.
+This might theoretically be a plus for people with pustular acne--the type of acne filled with pus, as topical Epsom salt may help to dry out the acne lesions.

 Side Effects of Epsom Salt

 Epsom salt causes no known side effects and are safe for the skin.
 We can see this stated clearly in a report published in the International Journal of Toxicology in 2018:

 The Cosmetic Ingredient Review Expert Panel wrote, "[t]he extensive clinical experience of the Panel, including the results of numerous patch tests, indicates that magnesium salts do not have the potential to induce sensitization."11

 When it comes to the magnesium component of Epsom salt, the body only absorbs as much magnesium as it needs, and the kidneys remove any excess magnesium with the urine.
 In other words, it is next to impossible to experience a magnesium overdose.

 The Bottom Line

 Epsom salt is a popular topical home treatment for acne.
 While some weak evidence suggests that Epsom salt might help with acne, no studies have tested this treatment on patients.
 However, applying Epsom salt to the skin is safe and might be worth a try.
 Just don't expect miracles.

 - Kawamura, Y. Magnesium sulfate: Chemical and technical assessment.
 Methods 4, (2007). http://www.fao.org/fileadmin/templates/agns/pdf/jecfa/cta/68/Magnesium_Sulfate.pdf